School Sisters of St. Francis: History

-On April 28, 1874, Emma Franziska Höll (Sister Mary Alexia) and two other religious sisters arrived in New Cassel, WI, USA from Schwarzach, in the German Empire, to establish a new religious congregation.
+On April 28, 1874, Emma Franziska Höll (Sister Mary Alexia) and two other religious sisters arrived in New Cassel, Wisconsin from Schwarzach, in the German Empire, to establish a new religious congregation.
 They built a boarding school in New Cassel, and would in subsequent years built other facilities in Wisconsin, including a mission for Chippewa Indians in Reserve, Wisconsin and what would eventually become the SSSF motherhouse in Milwaukee.
 Many women joined the community, and by 1887 sisters staffed schools in five states.

 In 1887 St. Joseph's Normal School was established within the motherhouse to train the sisters.
 It became Alverno Teachers College in 1936 and Alverno College in 1946.

 In light of its German heritage, the SSSF were very effective in ministering to the German immigrant population in the region.
 Members of the congregation from a Polish background decided to establish a separate congregation to address the educational needs of children of Polish immigrants.
 Forty-six sisters left to form the Sisters of St. Joseph of the Third Order of St. Francis.